Implementing Slowly Changing Dimension Type 2 Using Delta Lake on Databricks

 Data Lakehouse

-Data lakehouse is a new, open data management architecture that combines the flexibility, cost-efficiency, and scale of data lakes with the data management and ACID transactions of data warehouses, enabling business intelligence (BI) and machine learning (ML) on all data.
+Data lakehouse is a new unified architecture, open data management architecture that combines the flexibility, cost-efficiency, and scale of data lakes with the data management and ACID transactions of data warehouses, enabling business intelligence (BI) and machine learning (ML) on all data.

 Data Lake